Just why you should make your Will ASAP

 If the will maker is gravely and terminally ill there can be no argument.
 However, can you say the Will cannot be deferred if a person tests positive for COVID-19?

-Considering that a COVID-19 patient could be asymptomatic is such a person able to argue that for him making a Will cannot be deferred?
+If a COVID-19 patient can be asymptomatic is such a person able to argue that for him writing a Will cannot be deferred?

 The answer may be irrelevant.
-After all anyone who isn’t terminally ill cannot really say that his Will cannot be deferred.
+Anyone who isn’t terminally ill cannot really say that his Will cannot be deferred, can they?

-If the ability to defer the will making is the sole determining factor does that mean the making of a Will by anyone other than a terminally ill person is non-essential?
+If the ability to defer the will making is the sole determining factor does that mean that anyone writing a Will during a CB other than a terminally ill person is doing something essential?

-What does a reduced group size of 2 mean when making a Will?
+What does a reduced group size of 2 mean if you want to write a Will?

 Assuming we don’t care about the niceties and just wish to make a Will regardless.
 Why should a CB stop you making a Will then?